VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 3. A Complementary Brain and Thought Process

-An Emergent Bicameral Brain above (VI.C.3) reported a consistent trajectory of reciprocal cognitive faculties across evolutionary animal lineages.
-This present section records their full manifestation in human beings with distinctive left and right hemisphere qualities.
-While long intimated, a scientific proof began in the 1960s by the CalTech neuroscientist Roger Sperry, followed by wide 1970s, new age interest.
-After decades of clinical study, aided by advanced neuroimaging, a bilateral, asymmetric verification has been well quantified.
-In general, the left side focuses on finer, discrete objects out of context, with a right complement connects the dots within a holistic field of view.
+While Emergent Bicameral Brain above reported a consistent presence of bilateral faculties across evolutionary animal lineages, this section records their developmental fulfillment in human beings with distinctive left and right hemisphere qualities.
+While long intimated, scientific proof began in the 1960s by way of the CalTech neuroscientist Roger Sperry.
+Into the 2010s, after decades of clinical and neuroimaging studies, an actual double, reciprocal asymmetry has been well quantified, as these citations convey.
+In general, the left side focuses on finer, discrete objects out of context, with the right half complement connecting the dots within a holistic field of view.

 Aziz-Zadeh, Lisa, et al. Exploring the Neural Correlates of Visual Creativity.
 Social Cognitive and Affective Neuroscience.
 8/4, 2013.
 In this Oxford Academic journal, University of Southern California researchers use neuroimaging to reveal that while spatial tasks tend to a right side mode, the left detailed side also gets involved so to fully perceive an image.
 These results help evince that rather than isolate hemispheres, a whole brain complementarity is actually in play by which to achieve integral comprehension.